playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 ### Spot Lights

-Spot lights, like omni lights, emit light from a single point in space.
+Spot lights, like omni lights, emit light in all directions.
 However, the light from the spot light is constrained to a cone shape.
-Examples of a spot light are provided in the [table](#use-cases) below.

 When unselected, a spot light is represented by the following icon in the Editor's 3D view: